thnavarro/IPSL-PCM-Tools/README.md

 Create myfile_ss.nc with various useful variables for supersonic flow (Mach number, speed of sound, eta ...)

 ### CreateVenus_tt.py myfile.nc
-Transform myfile_tt.nc on time axis to myfile_tt.nc on a local time axis.
+Transform myfile.nc on time axis to myfile_tt.nc on a local time axis.
 It can give more information and is more vestaile than the IPSL Fortran tool localtime.F90